Welcome

 • Interface: LAN

 The rule for 192.168.0.3 will be similar.
-Now, if you have done everything correctly and the proxy server is properly configured, any HTTP request from 192.168.0.2 will be intercepted by the bandwidth manager and forwarded to the local proxy server through port 3128.
-The proxy server then analyzes the request, downloads the requested information from the Internet, returns it to the bandwidth manager which, in turn, returns it to the user who initiated the request.
+Now, if you have done everything correctly and the proxy server is properly configured, any HTTP request from 192.168.0.2 will be intercepted by the Bandwidth Manager and forwarded to the local proxy server through port 3128.
+The proxy server then analyses the request, downloads the requested information from the Internet, returns it to the Bandwidth Manager which, in turn, returns it to the user who initiated the request.

 Rule 1